 Today, Chicago Clearing Corporation is the premier securities class action claim filing service in the United States.
 Since 2005, our client base has grown from one client (some guy named Jim Tharin) to over 1,100.
 We've helped our clients recover $120 million since 2009 alone.
 We have tracked close to 800 distinct settlements, and another 1,200 cases pending within the US and international court systems.
 Jim's dual expertise in financial markets and class action settlements is not the only basis for CCC's success.
 The firm is driven by people who either share or accentuate his unique blend of experience.
 There's Brian Blockovich, President and General Counsel, who joined the firm in 1995 and co-authored (with Jim) Coupons and the Class Action Fairness Act for the Georgetown Journal of Legal Ethics.
 He bridges the sales and operations department and ensures that we deliver the best financial tools in the class action recovery market place.
 There's Bill Tomczak, who joined in 2008, brought his Master's in Financial Markets and fifteen years of compliance management acumen with him.
 There's Frank Petersen, Senior Account Executive, who has over a quarter century of financial consulting experience at large wire house firms, including Merrill Lynch, Morgan Stanley, and EF Hutton.
 He joined the firm in 2010, bringing yet more depth to our understanding of a busy advisor's needs.
 There's Dave Grondy, our Data Operations Manager, who has another quarter century in the financial sector.
 Dave knows data like few in the business, having managed data integration projects since the mid-1980s for firms as diverse as the New York Futures Exchanges and Dow Jones & Co.
 And that's just a few players on the CCC bench.
 When you outsource securities class action claim filing to CCC, you get access to friendly, knowledgeable experts like Jim, Dave, Frank, and Brian.
 Every day, they are just a phone call away.
 And every day their unique expertise guarantees two things: first, that we will maximize your settlement recovery.
 Second, that we will free you up to focus on you core competencies, not on claim filing.
 Hire Chicago Clearing Corporation, the only class action service with the history, the expertise, and the team to serve you best.

 “I could go on and on, but bottom line, the fees being charged are much less than what I was spending in house to file and this is just one less thing I have to spend time trying to figure out how to complete on a consistent basis.
-I send the data on an annual basis to CCC and they take it from there.
-My clients are protected (if there is a class action, it is getting filed), the Bank is protected (we are meeting our fiduciary obligation by filing the claims) and…dealing with the CCC staff has been a very positive thing.”
+Dealing with the CCC staff has been a very positive thing.”

 “We were spending countless hours on class action claims before we signed on with CCC in January.
 Matt Murray and their technical team ensured our data transmission was seamless and secure.
 We found everyone at CCC to be professional, courteous, and accommodating.”

 “Signing with CCC has made a huge difference.
 Before, it was horrible.
-We had to print thousands of pieces of paper, invite clients to come in and sit down with us to show them where to find the transactions, how to input them into the Proof of Claim forms…Now, we do some minor leg work up front when a new account is opened, and then upload our spreadsheet to CCC.
-And then, voila!
+We had to print thousands of pieces of paper, invite clients to come in and sit down with us to show them where to find the transactions, how to input them into the Proof of Claim forms.
+Now it's simple.
 It’s very nice to be able to tell our client, “You can shred that Proof of Claim form because CCC has it taken care of.”